 Our Process

 Going into this project and the community listening sessions, we knew the work of these organizations is vital to the well-being of the community we all serve.
-It is important that their concerns be addressed, and their ideas be integrated, and not just “heard” and “valued”.
-With that said, our general goal was to be able to listen to the feedback and conversation to create guidance going forward to help us get the most out of our future partnerships and better service the communities we all work in.
+It is important that their concerns be addressed, and their ideas be integrated, not just “heard” and “valued”.
+With that said, our general goal was to listen to the feedback and conversation to create guidance going forward to help us get the most out of our future partnerships and better service the communities we all work in.
 We may not always get it right, but we want our intentions to always be clear with those we partner with on current and future projects here at MEC.

 Scheduling and how we communicate

 Leading with those intentions means meeting the community where they are, including understanding that their schedules are busy.
 We made ourselves completely available for times and dates that would work with their schedules, including offering late evening meetings and weekends.
-Using a Doodle poll, we were able to find time slots that worked for each organization and paired the organizations together for sessions when their available times matched up accordingly.
+Using a Doodle poll, we were able to find time slots that worked for each organization and paired the organizations together for sessions when their available times matched up.
 Due to COVID-19 and abnormal hours, the listening sessions were virtual, were recorded, and had a designated note taker.
 Community organizations were required to respond to an exit survey.

 They were held at the following day and times: